AadiSharma49/task_AI_native_Office_intern/README.md

 - Engine-level logic remains intact and testable.
 - App builds clean (npm run build success).
 - App UI and features are production-ready for Code Judges.

-## 📌 Notes

-- This is the final polish stage; no additional code changes are required unless the reviewer requests specific UX modifications.

 ---

 Thank you for the opportunity!
 Keep in mind the current core behavior is stable and ready for WorkElate scoring.